eharvey71/lti_example_quiz_react_flask/README.md

 # Simple LTI 1.3 Quiz App

-A Single page App built with React and Tailwind on top of Flask.
+A Single Page App built with React and Tailwind CSS on top of a Flask backend, which handles the following:

+- Database interactions - SQLite in our example.

+- APIs for CRUD operations on the database.

+- LTI 1.3 Tool - messaging and grade passback testing.

-Uses the excellent pylti1p3 library for Python.
+Uses the excellent [pylti1p3](https://pypi.org/project/PyLTI1p3/) library for Python.

 A project run-through can be found here: